idleberg/Factus12C.tmTheme/README.md

 # Factus 12C for TextMate & Sublime Text

-A color scheme inspired by New Order's [Power Corruption & Lies][1] album
+A color scheme inspired by New Order's [Power Corruption & Lies][1] album.
+The name is derived from the catalogue number of the American cassette release.

 ![Animated Screenshot][2]